Anarchy, State, and Utopia: Why state-of-nature theory?

 In this chapter, Nozick tries to explain why investigating a Lockean state of nature is useful in order to understand whether there should be a state in the first place.
 If one can show that an anarchic society is worse than one that has a state we should choose the second as the less bad alternative.
 To convincingly compare the two, he argues, one should focus not on an extremely pessimistic nor on an extremely optimistic view of that society.
 Instead, one should:

 Nozick's plan is to first describe the morally permissible and impermissible actions in such a non-political society and how violations of those constraints by some individuals would lead to the emergence of a state.
 If that would happen, it would explain the appearance even if no state actually developed in that particular way.

 He gestures towards perhaps the biggest bulge when he notes (in Chapter 1, "Why State-of-Nature Theory?") the shallowness of his "invisible hand" explanation of the minimal state, deriving it from a Lockean state of nature, in which there are individual rights but no state to enforce and adjudicate them.
 Although this counts for him as a "fundamental explanation" of the political realm because the political is explained in terms of the nonpolitical, it is shallow relative to his later "genealogical" ambition (in The Nature of Rationality and especially in Invariances) to explain both the political and the moral by reference to beneficial cooperative practices that can be traced back to our hunter-gatherer ancestors and beyond.
 The genealogy will give Nozick an explanation of what is only assumed in Anarchy, State, and Utopia: the fundamental status of individual rights.
 Creativity was not a factor in his interpretation.

+The state of nature described here is similar to Locke's state of nature, but there is no separate concept of natural law.